Why Retirees Need a Different Kind of Dentistry

 Environmental Advantages

-Clean air quality supports healing and overall health.
-Moderate climate allows for year-round activity and reduces some of the health challenges associated with extreme weather.
-Lower stress environment compared to urban areas supports better overall health outcomes.
+Allows for year-round activity and reduces some of the health challenges associated with extreme weather, supporting better overall wellness.

 Community Support Systems